Lucien Van Impe

-Lucien Van Impe ([lyˈɕɛ̃ː vɑn ˈɪmpə]; born 20 October 1946) is a Belgian cyclist, who competed professionally between 1969 and 1987.
+Lucien Van Impe ([lyˈɕɛ̃ː vɑn ˈɪmpə]; born 20 October 1946) is a former Belgian cyclist, who competed professionally between 1969 and 1987.
 He excelled mainly as a climber in multiple-day races such as the Tour de France.
 He was the winner of the 1976 Tour de France, and six times winner of the mountains classification in the Tour de France.

 Biography

 Van Impe credits the start of his career to Spaniard Federico Bahamontes, a climber nicknamed the eagle of Toledo and a former Tour de France winner.
 In 1968 van Impe was King of the Mountains in the Tour de l'Avenir.
 Bahamontes used his influence to get van Impe a contract as a professional.
 In 1969, Van Impe started his professional career with a 12th place in the 1969 Tour de France.

 In 1971, Van Impe won his first mountains classification in the Tour de France.
 He would repeat that five more times, a record then shared with Bahamontes.
 When Richard Virenque broke the record with a seventh victory in 2004, Van Impe criticized Virenque for being opportunistic rather than the best climber; he said he had himself refrained from breaking Bahamontes' record himself out of reverence.

 Van Impe's Sonolor team fused with Gitane to become Gitane-Campagnolo in 1975.
 Former French champion Cyrille Guimard, who retired in early 1976, became directeur sportif in 1976.
 He was considered to be among the pre-race favorites as this edition had eight high mountain stages and it was expected to be a battle between Van Impe, Joop Zoetemelk and defending champion Bernard Thevenet.
 Thevenet was no match for these two riders from the Low Countries in the 1976 edition, and despite a strong start from debutant Freddy Maertens, the race became a duel between Van Impe and Zoetemelk with the mountains of the 1976 Tour de France deciding who would become champ.
 Guimard claims it was his order to attack Zoetemelk that won Van Impe the Tour, shouting at Van Impe that he'd run him off the road with the car if he didn't attack.
 Van Impe has denied this.
 Despite Zoetemelk winning three high mountain stages Van Impe's attack gave him a lead of more than +3:00 on the Dutchman, and he then clinched his victory by finishing more than a minute ahead of Zoetemelk in the final individual time trial.